multigrid-courses/Syllabus-MG1/README.md

 1. Introduction to multigrid history, history of programming paradigms in scientific computing, applications of multigrid and outline of three course multigrid series, for which this is the first.
-1. Setup git workflow work on students laptops
+1. Setup Git workflow work on students laptops

 #### Homework